 Nevada has identified the following priorities associated with low-level radioactive waste management at the NNSS and is working with DOE EM and other partners across the complex on these matters:

-- 1. Waste disposal predictability and forecasting. - 2.
-Appropriate waste classification and management based on actual waste characteristics rather than origin. - 3.
-Enhanced waste verification.
+- 1. Waste disposal predictability and forecasting; - 2.
+Appropriate waste classification and management based on actual waste characteristics rather than origin;